-If He had been my son, I would have committed Him with the Roman legions to Arabia, and I would have begged the captain to place Him in the forefront of the battle, so that the archer of the foe might mark Him, and free me of His insolence.
+If He had been my son, I would have committed Him with the Roman legions in Arabia, and I would have begged the captain to place Him in the forefront of the battle, so that the archer of the foe might mark Him, and free me of His insolence.

 But I have no son.
 And mayhap I should be grateful.
-For what if my son had been an enemy of his own people, and my gray hairs were now seeking the dust with shame, my white beard humbled?
+For what if my son had been an enemy of his own people, and my grey hairs were now seeking the dust with shame, my white beard humbled?

-NICODEMUS THE POET THE YOUNGEST OF THE ELDERS IN THE SANHEDRIM
+NICODEMUS THE POET, THE YOUNGEST OF THE ELDERS IN THE SANHEDRIN

-ANY ARE THE FOOLS WHO SAY THAT JESUS stood in His own path and opposed Himself; that He knew not His own mind, and in the absence of that knowledge confounded Himself.
+Many are the fools who say that Jesus stood in His own path and opposed Himself; that He knew not His own mind, and in the absence of that knowledge confounded Himself.